mrisher/smtp-sts/reporting.md

-   7. If at least one TXT resource record remains in the set after parsing, then the external reporting arrangement was authorized by the Report Receiver.
+   7. If at least one TXT resource record remains in the set after parsing, then the external reporting arrangement was authorized by the Policy Domain.

    8. If a "aggregate-report-uri" or "detailed-report-uri" tag is thus discovered, replace the corresponding value extracted with the one found in this record.
-This permits the Report Receiver to override the report destination.
+This permits the Policy Domain to override the report destination.
 However, to prevent loops or indirect abuse, the overriding URI MUST use the same destination host from the first step.